 The SBP premiums for spouse coverage are 6.5% of your chosen base amount.

 Like your retirement pay the SBP annuity is protected from inflation.
 Each year when retired pay gets a Cost-of-Living Adjustment - adjustments for inflation, known as 'COLA' -, so does the base amount, and as a result, so do premiums and annuity payments.
 Meaning that your premiums and annuity payments will increase with the COLA.
-These increases are determined by the previous year's Consumer Price Index and averages approximately 2.5 percent.
+These increases are determined by the previous year's Consumer Price Index and average approximately 2%.

-Monthly SBP costs are not included in your taxable Federal income.
+Monthly SBP costs are not included in your taxable federal income.
 The true cost for SBP is thus less than the amount deducted from retired pay because less Federal tax will be paid.
 This also applies to most state income taxes.
-SBP payments to survivors are taxable, but spouses usually receive benefits when their total income is less and the extra tax exemption for being over age 65 is applicable.
-The surviving spouse's tax rate should be lower and a long-run significant tax savings should result.
+SBP payments to survivors are federally taxable, but many states do not tax it.

-If your spouse dies first or you get divorced, SBP costs will stop (once you notify the pay center).
+If your spouse dies first or you get divorced, SBP costs will stop once you notify DFAS.
 In divorce cases, spouse coverage may be converted to former spouse coverage.

 In some instances of divorce, conversion of the coverage to provide for the former spouse may be required by court order.

 Military benefits are always changing.
 Keep up with everything from pay to health care by subscribing to Military.com, and get access to up-to-date pay charts and more with all latest benefits delivered straight to your inbox.